Project management

 Given the diverse nature of government work, government lawyers are likely to be involved in advising across business as usual matters, portfolios, projects and programmes.

-Legal work conducted by government lawyers can be seen as projects, and the benefits of using project management techniques and tools can be gained.
-See Practice Note: The need for a strategic approach.
+Legal work conducted by government lawyers can be seen as projects, and using project management techniques and tools can be beneficial.

 This subtopic contains materials which consider key principles of project and programme management.
 Some of these materials are aimed primarily at the private sector, but the key principles have broader application and provide a helpful introduction to the subject matter.